 · Associated infrastructure and buildings

 · Access and the traffic generated during construction and operation;

-e) The cumulative impact of wind turbines in and around Hambleton and surrounding districts, including their collective visibility, is acceptable;
+e) The cumulative impact of wind turbines in and around Hambleton and surrounding districts, including their collective visibility.

 f) The developer has meaningfully engaged and responded to the local community on the layout and design of proposals; and